-The Life in Norway guide to one of the world's longest and deepest fjords, a true force of nature.
+Welcome to Norway's Sognefjord.
+One of the world's longest and deepest fjords, it is a true force of nature.

 Impossible to miss on a map, the epic Sognefjord splits apart the northwest and southwest fjord region with an imposing 205km-long body of water.

 The entire length of the Sognefjord is essentially a living museum.
 You will find incredible landscapes and hidden cultural gems around every corner.
 It is one of the most beautiful parts of the country and a must-see for any visitor.

 The fjord itself splinters off into many smaller arms as it reaches inland, including the famous Nærøyfjord, Aurlandsfjord and Lustrafjord.
 In this article I'll dig into the entire region to help you plan a dream trip to one of Norway's most picturesque spots.

 You could spend weeks travelling around the region and still not see everything, so it's best not to try.
 If ever an area called out for a ‘slow travel' approach, it's this one.